danishsheikh1122/issueTrackerFulltackApp/README.md

 # Deleted above both loading files
 - added one loading.tsx in _components folder to make it reusable and reuse it in edit and new issues page.tsx

+# one bug detected
+- refresh the issue page and click on create new issue page and see skeleton loading of parent is showing first then html is rendered need to fix it